Spade Cooley: In popular culture

-John Gilmore has written an in-depth portrait of Cooley's life and death in Shame on You, a segment of Gilmore's non-fiction work, L.A.
-Despair: A Landscape of Crimes & Bad Times.
-Cooley is a recurring character in James Ellroy's fiction, including in the story "Dick Contino's Blues", which appeared in issue No. 46 of Granta magazine (Winter 1994) and was anthologized in Hollywood Nocturnes.
+John Gilmore wrote an in-depth portrait of Cooley's life and death in Shame on You, a segment of Gilmore's 2005 book L.A.
+Despair: A Landscape of Crimes and Bad Times.

+Cooley is a recurring character in James Ellroy's fiction, including in the story "Dick Contino's Blues", which appeared in issue number 46 of Granta (Winter 1994), and was anthologized in Hollywood Nocturnes.
 Ellroy also features a fictionalized version of Cooley in his 1990 novel L.A.
 Confidential.

-Country historian Rich Kienzle, who specializes in the history of West Coast country music and western swing, profiled Cooley in his 2003 book Southwest Shuffle.
+Country historian Rich Kienzle, who specializes in the history of West Coast country music and Western swing, profiled Cooley in his 2003 book Southwest Shuffle.

-He is referenced in one of The Honeymooners episodes, "My Aching Back (1956)" (from Art 'Ed Norton' Carney to Jackie 'Ralph Kramden' Gleason): "They wouldn't-a won [the National Raccoon Mambo Championship] except some guy slipped in a Spade Cooley record".
+He is referenced in one of The Honeymooners episodes, "My Aching Back" (1956) (from Art "Ed Norton" Carney to Jackie "Ralph Kramden" Gleason): "They wouldn't-a won [the National Raccoon Mambo Championship] except some guy slipped in a Spade Cooley record".

 In the 1956 episode "Rochester Falls Asleep, Misses Program" (The Jack Benny Program), Benny talks about how he is not afraid to play his violin in front of an audience, saying to Mary Livingstone, "I'm certainly no Heifetz, or Isaac Stern, or Mischa Elman."
-Guest star Bob Crosby then jokes, "You can throw Spade Cooley in there too."
+Guest-star Bob Crosby then jokes, "You can throw Spade Cooley in there too."

 The Longmire novel Junkyard Dogs, by Craig Johnson, has Walt Longmire and Deputy Vic entering a truck stop that Vic refers to as "the Disneyland Redneck Ride".
 Music playing when they enter is "scratching the paint off the inside of the place".
 Vic: "What the hell is that?"
 Walt: "That'd be 'Three Way Boogie', Spade Cooley" He then gives the salacious bits of the above history.

 Ry Cooder's 2008 album I, Flathead features a reference to Cooley on the track "Steel Guitar Heaven" ("There ain't no bosses up in heaven / I heard Spade Cooley didn't make the grade"), as well as a track named "Spayed Kooley", the name of the singer's dog.

 In 2015, the Ella Mae Evans murder was profiled in the episode "Fame and Misfortune" of the Investigation Discovery series Tabloid.

-In 2017, Tyler Mahan Coe's podcast "Cocaine & Rhinestones" profiles Spade Cooley in the third episode of season one.
+In 2017, Tyler Mahan Coe's podcast Cocaine & Rhinestones profiles Spade Cooley in the third episode of season one.

-In 2018, Jake Brennan's podcast "Disgraceland" profiled Spade Cooley in the 12th episode of the season.
+In 2018, Jake Brennan's podcast Disgraceland profiled Spade Cooley in the 12th episode of the season.

+In September 2023, Winnipeg musician Boy Golden released a single titled "The King of Western Swing" covering Spade's story and crime.